ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 #. [``BufPkts``] EWMA number of packets in switch buffer;
 #. [``BufUsag``] Average switch buffer usage (percent);

-When the FlowTableDetails attribute is 'true', the EWMA number of entries and the average flow table usage for each pipeline flow table is also available under column [``FloEntr:FloUsag|...``].
+When the FlowTableDetails attribute is set to 'true', the EWMA number of entries and the average flow table usage for each pipeline flow table is also available under the columns ``T**Entr`` and ``T**Usag``.

 To enable performance monitoring, use the ``EnableDatapathStats()`` helper member function *after* configuring the switches and creating the